jaromil/dotfiles/README.md

 # Jaromil's dotfiles

-This setup support both Bash and Zsh (and optionally oh-my-zsh) setups.

-My current daily driver is bash and is therefore more maintained.
+This setup is based on the Bash shell and includes configurations for git, emacs, vim, direnv.
+In addition there is also a set of handy shell scripts and a level of integration with WSL host (Windows Subsystem for Linux).

 Quick Install: